 A car accident can result in many different types of injury.
 These include:

 In Illinois, the statute of limitations for personal injury claims is two years from the date of the accident.
 After your accident, seek medical attention as soon as possible to ensure that you receive an accurate diagnosis and appropriate medical treatment.
 Then, speak to a personal injury lawyer about pursuing compensation through a car accident claim.

 You can receive compensation for your injury even if you were partially at fault for the accident.
 This principle is known as comparative negligence.
 In Illinois, any driver who is deemed to be less than 50 percent at fault for his or her accident may recover compensation, but the amount he or she can receive is reduced accordingly.
 For example, if you were 20 percent at fault for your accident, your total recovery amount is reduced by 20 percent.

 You will need to submit sufficient evidence to support your personal injury claim.
 Evidence you may use includes:

 If you are suffering from an injury after a car accident and as a result, you are facing steep expenses like high medical bills and a reduced earning capacity, you have the right to seek compensation for your damages through a car accident claim.
-To learn more about this process, contact our team at Sabuco, Beck, Hansen, Massino, & Pollack, P.C. today to set up your initial consultation with one of the automobile accident lawyers at our firm.
+To learn more about this process, contact our team at Sabuco Beck, P.C. today to set up your initial consultation with one of the automobile accident lawyers at our firm.